onetep-devel/tutorials/source/T15_hematite_linear_response.rst

    U = \chi^{-1} - \chi_0^{-1}

-which allow us to compute :math:`U`.
+which allows us to compute :math:`U`.

 The perturbation is applied by shifting the potential of the localised orbitals: